AIMS Tanzania Research Centre

 The African Institute for Mathematical Sciences (AIMS) is Africa’s first network of centres of excellence in mathematical sciences.

 Research is an integral part of the AIMS programme.
-The AIMS Ghana Research Centre was launched in 2014.
-The main features of the AIMS Ghana Research Centre are:
+The AIMS Tanzania Research Centre was launched in 2014.
+The main features of the AIMS Tanzania Research Centre are:

 - A strong focus on cutting-edge topics which are most relevant to African development, especially in fields where scientists in Africa have a competitive advantage and can do world-leading research